noamraph/nix-pills/pills/13-callpackage-design-pattern.md

     nix-repl> with values; add { inherit a b; }
     8

-Let\'s dissect the above snippet:
+Let's dissect the above snippet:

 -   We define a `callPackage` variable which is a function.